cjberzo/cjberzo/README.md

 ## CARLOS BERZO

-My Name is Carlos, i´m fron Argentina.
+My Name is Carlos, I´m from Argentina.

 * Currently working fon INNOVA BUSSINESS CONSULTING as a Devops Infrastructure in Wethein Group